andres-fr/skerch/README.md

 </div>

-`skerch` is a Python package to compute diagonal decompositions (SVD, Hermitian Eigendecomposition) of linear operators via sketched methods.
+`skerch` is a Python package to compute different decompositions (SVD, Hermitian Eigendecomposition, diagonal, subdiagonal, triangular, block-triangular) of linear operators via sketched methods.

 * Built on top of PyTorch, with natural support for CPU and CUDA interoperability, and very few dependencies otherwise
 * Works on matrices and matrix-free operators of potentially very large dimensionality